Apostolic Succession

 What unites us isn’t institutional control, but shared sacramental continuity.

-No. We are Catholic, but not Roman Catholic.
+No. We are catholic (universal church), but not Roman Catholic.
 We share the ancient faith, the apostolic ministry, and the sacramental life — but we are not under the Pope’s authority.
 We belong to the Old Catholic tradition, which values both fidelity and freedom.

 Because the Church isn’t just a symbol — it’s something lived.
 Apostolic succession isn’t about looking back with nostalgia.
 It’s about ensuring what we offer today — in worship, in Eucharist, in pastoral care — is grounded, real, and in continuity with the Church Christ began.